TeamSuman/MTAN-ADMET/README.md

 ## 🚀 Usage

 ### Step 1: Download the default model

+The embeddings are generated using the pretrained sequence-to-sequence autoencoder by Winter et al.

+> Winter, R.; Montanari, F.; Noé, F.; Clevert, D.-A. **Learning continuous and data-driven molecular descriptors by translating equivalent chemical representations.** *Chemical Science* 2019, 10, 1692–1701.

-A pretrained model as described in ref.
-1 is available on Google Drive.
+The pretrained model is available on Google Drive.
 Download and unzip by execuiting the bash script "download_default_model.sh":

 ```bash
 cd scripts/cddd